bertschneider/clj-geoip/README.md

 files on a monthly basis.
 So it's a good idea to run the script every now and then.

+Furthermore you have to compile the MaxMind Java classes first.
+Just run the Leiningen javac command to do so.

+    > lein javac

 ## Usage

 This API is pretty simple, just have a look at the following code: